Skip to Content

 I am worried.
 Many others are worried.
 We have worried before, worry after elections is normal, but this time there is also fear, so much fear.

 The other day I noticed people making the statement and using the hashtag, #NotMyPresident.
-Dear hubby even said to me, he’s not my President.
+Dear Hubby even said to me, he’s not my president.
 I understand this sentiment, believe me, I do.
 But I do not agree with it.
-Donald Trump will be my President.
-If you live in the US, he will be your President.
+Donald Trump will be my president.
+If you live in the US, he will be your president.

 So the bottom line is yes, I want him to succeed because I want my country to succeed.
 And I wish him well (but I admit it’s hard, and I do so only because I care about this country).